How to Analyse Your Website

 Do the links on your site go to where they should?
 Are any of them broken?
-A quick and easy way to check for broken links is to enter your URLs into this online checker.
+A quick and easy way to check for broken links is to enter your URL into this online checker.

 Check the functionality of your site

 Make sure any sign-up boxes and contact forms are working.
 Check that your search bar is working, that embedded videos are playing and images are displaying correctly.
 If you have an e-commerce site, is the checkout is a simple and fast process?
 Is it on par with or better than your competitors?
 Do you have a chatbox or bot on your site?
 Are they working as they should?
 Also, have a look at your site and see if there’s any new functionality that you’d like to add to improve the customer experience.

 Are your Plug-Ins, platform and PHP up to date?